Latest on MLB Expansion: Utah Leaders Back Salt Lake City Bid

 Electric utility Rocky Mountain Power, whose president and CEO, Gary Hoogeveen, also joined Big League Utah’s advisory board, plans to redevelop a 100-acre site to host the planned ballpark on the west side of Salt Lake City.
 Former MLB players backing Big League Utah include Mark Teixeira, Dale Murphy, Jeremy Guthrie and John Buck.
 NFL legend and Hall of Fame quarterback Steve Young, who was born in Salt Lake City and played collegiately at BYU, is also listed on Big League Utah’s website as a supporting member.

-A poll released in May 2023 from Utah’s Deseret News newspaper found that 81% of surveyed follow-up Deseret News poll released in June 2023 found that 50% of Utah residents were opposed to using public funds to build an MLB stadium.
+A poll released in May 2023 from Utah’s Deseret News newspaper found that 81% of surveyed residents supported an MLB team in Salt Lake City.
+However, a follow-up Deseret News poll released in June 2023 found that 50% of Utah residents were opposed to using public funds to build an MLB stadium.

 Commissioner Rob Manfred Has Openly Supported MLB Expansion